simonweniger/agentkit/README.md

 Simple but powerful framework to build reliable agentic AI systems.
 Based on a[finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine).

-Welcome to Agentkit, an intuitive and powerful framework to build reliable agentic systems.Powered by a state machine and designed for a great developer experience.
+Welcome to Agentkit, an intuitive and powerful framework to build reliable agentic systems.Powered by a state flow and designed for a great developer experience.
 We provide a _pythonic_ and expressive API for implementing state based autonomous ai agents with support for all kinds of models.

 ## Features